ghshephard/Python/managingvenvs.md

     sudo apt install python3-pip

-virtualenv and virtualenvwrapper can be installed with:
+virtualenv and virtualenvwrapper can be installed with: [2]

-    pip3 install virtualenv
-    pip3 install virtualenvwrapper
+    pip3 install virtualenv.    ## Note - this is the beginning of a lot of confusion.
+See Bottom for notes on virtualenvlocation pip3 install virtualenvwrapper.

 Outside of virtualenv/virtualenvwrapper, Nothing should typically ever be pip installed in the base environment.